b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 ### Answer 3 {#sec:compound_interest_problem_a3}

-As a final step let's think was it worth a while to open a 5 years long bank deposit (5% yearly interest rate) on January 1, 2020 given the inflation rates discussed in the previous section (@sec:compound_interest_problem_a2).
+As a final step let's think was it worth a while to open a 5 years long bank deposit (6% yearly interest rate) on January 1, 2020 given the inflation rates discussed in the previous section (@sec:compound_interest_problem_a2).
 Would I make any real profit on January 2, 2025?

 In order to figure that out we need to counterbalance two factors.
-The increase in the nominal value that I get due to the interest rate and a drop in the real value of money due to the inflation rate.
-In other words, we might want to calculate the real percentage change of money given the two factors combined.
-For that we should either implement a formula from a reliable source or come with one ourselves.
-In order to learn we will try the other.
+The increase in the nominal value that we get due to the interest rate and a drop in the real value of money due to the inflation rate.
+In other words, we might want to calculate the real percentage change in money value given the two factors combined.
+For that we should either implement a suitable formula from a reliable source or come with the one ourselves.
+In order to learn we will try the other (no pain, no gain).

-To that end we will use proportions (they taught me that in my high school) and some simple imaginable example.
+To that end we will use proportions (they taught me that in the high school) and some simple imaginable example.
 To make sure we are on the same page let's talk briefly about the proportions.

-Imagine that for $10 I can buy 1 bread loaf in Poland.
+Imagine that for $10 (`usd` below) I can buy 1 bread loaf (`bl` below).
 If so, then how much bread can I buy for $5?
 Easy, its half of a bread loaf.
 You can solve it with proportions like so:

 $$10\ usd - 1\ bl$$ {#eq:prop1}

 $$5\ usd - x\ bl$$ {#eq:prop2}

 We set the same units on the same sides (left - right).
 Next, in order to get
-$x$ we multiply numbers on diagonal: 5 * 1 goes to the numerator and 10 goes into denominator (since it got no pair):
+$x$ we multiply numbers on the diagonals: 5 * 1 goes to the numerator and 10 goes into denominator (since it got no pair on the diagonal it falls to the bottom):

 $x = \frac{5\ usd\ *\ 1\ bl}{10\ usd}$

-Then we fast forward it to a solution.
+Then we forward to a solution.

 $x = \frac{5 * 1}{10} = \frac{5}{10} = \frac{1}{2} = 0.5$